NAGAVENI702/CodeAlpha_automated-file-management/README.md

 # CodeAlpha - Automated File Management

 📂 A simple and smart Python project that automatically organizes your files into folders based on file types.
-Built with 💙 by Preethi.
+Built with 💙 by Nagaveni.

 ## 🚀 Features